diegogrdc/gene-expression-programming/notes/“Gene Expression Programming: Mathematical Modeling by an Artificial Intelligence” by Cândida Ferreira/3-Base-Gene-Expression-Algorithm.md

 - Entire genes are exchange between two parent chromosomes, forming two new daughter chromosomes containing genes from both parents
 - Randomly chooses two parent chromosomes and gene to be exchanged
 - Typically a small gene recombination rate `p(gr)` of 0.3 is used

+## Solving a Problem
+- Choose the fitness function
+- Choose terminals and functions
+- Choose chromosomal architecture
+    - length of head and number of genes
+- Choose linking function
+- Choose set of genetic operators and their rates